Are UAE employers now offering better housing, schooling allowances to staff?

 Gulf News Archives

-Housing allowances remain widespread
+Housing allowances widespread

-About 70% of UAE employers provide a separate housing allowance, while 25% include it within a consolidated salary package.
-The remainder offer total cash packages.
-This means most residents have at least some support with rent or mortgage payments, which can significantly ease financial pressure.
+As per the report, about 70% of UAE employers still provide a separate housing allowance, while 25% include it within a consolidated salary.
+The rest offer total cash packages.

 Allowance reviews aren’t automatic

+How does it affect you?
 If rents in your area spike, your allowance may not keep pace.
 Check with HR whether your allowance is benchmarked to market trends to avoid unexpected out-of-pocket expenses.

-Schooling benefits affect your choices
+Schooling benefits affects choices

 Nearly 9 in 10 UAE employers provide schooling coverage.
 Policies often differ by seniority or role—36% of organizations apply the same benefits across all staff, while 64% differentiate.

 Only 19% of companies adjusted their schooling policies in 2025, usually due to competitiveness (72%) or rising tuition costs (44%).
-Understanding your coverage helps you plan strategically for your children’s education and avoid budget surprises.

-4 simple steps you can take:
+Key takeaways: 4 simple steps you can take as a UAE resident

 1. Ask if your housing allowance can be paid upfront to manage rent obligations.